 Accountants are not typically known for marketing prowess.
-Accounting professionals—myself included—have long relied on the referral system, knowing that businesses will always need transactional services like bookkeeping and tax prep.
+Accounting professionals—myself included—have long relied on client referrals, knowing that businesses will always need transactional services like bookkeeping and tax prep.

-In 2021, the accounting industry will continue to shift toward selling higher-value services like advisory and coaching.
+The accounting industry will continue to shift toward selling higher-value services like advisory and coaching.
 According to Astrid Eira of FinancesOnline, this shift “comes from the discovery of new solutions for analytics that allow accountants to focus more on decoding data for deeper insights.”
 In order to grow in these areas, a thoughtful marketing strategy is necessary.
-Firms and accountants alike should recognize the quickly changing industry as an opportunity to:
+Accounting firms and professionals alike should recognize the quickly changing industry as an opportunity to:

 - Grow your business and attract new clients and prospects

 - Improve the frequency of your communication with existing clients